 In the short and medium term, the Group will be primarily affected by the risks related to the transformation of the economy.
 Particularly important are those relating to the extension of obligations related to broadly understood care for the environment, society and corporate governance, as well as the expectations of financial institutions and insurers in relation to meeting the increasingly stringent climate requirements.
-Restrictions related to utilities supplies are also important.
 In the long term, rising average temperatures and cyclones, i.e. physical risks resulting from climate change, may be of greatest importance to the Group.